rclone/rclone/docs/content/overview.md

   * Windows - usually case insensitive, though case is preserved
   * OSX - usually case insensitive, though it is possible to format case sensitive
-  * Linux - usually case sensitive, but there are case insensitive file systems (eg FAT formatted USB keys)
+  * Linux - usually case sensitive, but there are case insensitive file systems (e.g. FAT formatted USB keys)

 Most of the time this doesn't cause any problems as people tend to avoid files whose name differs only by case even on case sensitive